 And during these twenty years, we have met with resistance and other obstacles.
-We continue our validation testing and empirical research, even if it is not popular in some quarters.
+We continue our validation testing and empirical research, even if it is not popular in some quarters, because our system of justice often relies on forensic evidence.
 The strongest system of justice and security cannot be built on shoddy investigation or junk science: only the strongest science can meet the needs of a democratic system of justice and security.
 Here in the United States, we are so blessed with a justice system which relies on both prosecutorial discretion and a strong defense.
 Prosecutors I have worked with want to make their case based on strong forensic evidence: they don't want to put forward junk science.
 Defense attorneys I have worked with also want to use the strongest forensic science for their clients.
 Yes, of course, there are experts in the system more interested in money than justice, fame than fairness; every profession has that kind of problem.
-But at ILE we believe that fundamentally most of us involved in the justice system are all looking for the same thing: good investigation that finds evidence, and strong forensic science to analyse the evidence.
+But at ILE we believe that fundamentally most of us involved in the justice system are all looking for the same thing: good investigation that finds evidence, and strong forensic science to analyze the evidence.

 My colleagues and I are working to make sure that forensic linguistics matures into a strong forensic science, able to serve the security, legal and intelligence communities with robust tools for reliable results.

-Thank you for visiting this site and reading about science in support of justice.
+Thank you for visiting this site and reading about forensic linguistics -the sciences of language in support of justice.

 ---Carole E Chaski PhD